Pairwise summation: The algorithm

 For some sufficiently small N, this algorithm switches to a naive loop-based summation as a base case, whose error bound is O(Nε).
 The entire sum has a worst-case error that grows asymptotically as O(ε log n) for large n, for a given condition number (see below).

 In an algorithm of this sort (as for divide and conquer algorithms in general), it is desirable to use a larger base case in order to amortize the overhead of the recursion.
 If N = 1, then there is roughly one recursive subroutine call for every input, but more generally there is one recursive call for (roughly) every N/2 inputs if the recursion stops at exactly n = N. By making N sufficiently large, the overhead of recursion can be made negligible (precisely this technique of a large base case for recursive summation is employed by high-performance FFT implementations).

 Regardless of N, exactly n−1 additions are performed in total, the same as for naive summation, so if the recursion overhead is made negligible then pairwise summation has essentially the same computational cost as for naive summation.

 A variation on this idea is to break the sum into b blocks at each recursive stage, summing each block recursively, and then summing the results, which was dubbed a "superblock" algorithm by its proposers.
 The above pairwise algorithm corresponds to b = 2 for every stage except for the last stage which is b = N.

+Dalton, Wang & Blainey (2014) describe a iterative, "shift-reduce" formulation for pairwise summation.
+It can be unrolled and sped up using SIMD instructions.
+The non-unrolled version is: